 - Legal Landmines – Lawsuits, liability, or insurance claims can arise and cause serious headaches.

-Also use of alcohol, including minors, for any event activity, animals, or other physical activities might cause event disruptions and increase the risk.
+Also, the use of alcohol, including minors, for any event activity, animals, or other physical activities might cause event disruptions and increase the risk.

 What are the financial implications?